 It’s handy to recognise these types of spending habits as it will play a vital part in choosing a credit card.
-Based on these habits, we have identified four main spending profiles to help show you what type of card will best suit your patterns.
+Based on these habits there are four main spending profiles to help show you what type of card will best suit your patterns.
 By working out which profile you best match, you are well placed to save money on a great credit card deal.

 If you struggle to pay off your credit card each month, you may benefit from a low rate card with a very low or no annual fee.
 If you are truly habitual and already carry a solid credit card debt, then also consider a balance transfer or a personal loan.

-If you only use your card for emergencies and occasional spending, such as at sale time and holidays, and then use the following couple of months to pay off the balance, you should consider finding a low rate card with a very low or no annual fee.
+If you only use your card for emergencies and occasional spending, such as at sales time and holidays, and then use the following couple of months to pay off the balance, you should consider finding a low rate card with a very low or no annual fee.
 If you just need the ability to make purchases online and overseas, a debit card may also suit.